In the rush to return to normal, use this time to consider which parts of normal are worth rushing back to.

 - Needing to care for a relative or partner

 - Long holidays or time away

 It will normally be obvious if one of these conditions apply but I do need to know and can advise you if you are not sure.
-In such cases a credit will usually be permitted in respect of any class fees already paid.
+In such cases a credit will be given against any class fees already paid.